erdkse/adminlte-3-react/README.md

 Online demo: https://adminlte-react.erdkse.com

-To login website you can create a user.
-All authenication related features are working and live!
+To login website you can `create` a user.
+All authenication related features are `working` and `live`!

 `Firebase` is added as backend provider to increase better user experince.

 ## Available Scripts

+`Note`: Please first copy `.env.example` file as `.env` add fill the required fields.

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `npm run dev`

 Runs the app in the development mode.<br />
 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.